tomverelst/prommer/README.md

 - [ ] Optimize target update mechanism by doing incremental changes using the Docker events stream, instead of requesting all the labeled containers on each change.
 - [ ] Become a Go ninja (unlikely) and probably rewrite this whole thing.
 - [ ] Think of other possibilities to do Prometheus target discovery.
+- [ ] Provide possibility to use a configuration file
 - [ ] Make Prommer an industry standard for Prometheus monitoring and take over the world.